achistyakoff/systemlist/README.md

 | os          | Operating system of the server |
 | tags        | Tags associated with the server |

+## Examples

+To create a record using Postman, you can send a POST request to your backend server's API endpoint.
+Here's an example of how you can structure the request in Postman:

+    Open Postman and create a new request.
+    Set the HTTP method to POST.
+    Enter the URL of your backend server's API endpoint where the record creation is handled (e.g., http://localhost:8000/servers).
+    Add the necessary headers, such as Content-Type: application/json, to indicate that you're sending JSON data.
+    In the request body, provide the JSON payload for the record you want to create.
+The payload should include the required data fields such as hostname, environment, solution, system, os, and tags.

+Here's an example JSON payload:

+    ```json
+    {
+        "hostname": "example-server",
+        "environment": "production",
+        "solution": "web",
+        "system": "Linux",
+        "os": "Ubuntu",
+        "tags": ["tag1", "tag2"]
+    }
+    ```

+    Send the request by clicking the "Send" button in Postman.

+Ensure that your backend server's API endpoint is correctly configured to handle POST requests and process the JSON payload to create the record in the database.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.